Roasio2370/4-bit-processor/README.md

 # USE CASE
 The processor doesn’t need all the circuitry present on the main view of the Logisim file.
-This is just a use case showing some kind of very limited console with a 16x16 display, four 7-segment displays, a joystick(it works just like a four D-PAD) and two buttons(A and B).
+This is just a use case showing some kind of very limited console with a 32x32 display, four 7-segment displays, one speaker, a joystick(it works just like a D-PAD) and two buttons(A and B).
 You can change the context where you insert the chip and it should still working properly.
 Though I recommend to reuse the BUS DRIVER as it contains the memory mapping.
-The 16x16 display is composed by 256 4-bit(gray scale) pixels.
+The 16x16 display is composed by 256 3-bit(8 colors) pixels.

 # PROGRAMMING